Why study Business at Warwick?

 Warwick International Foundation Programme All students who successfully complete the Warwick IFP and apply to Warwick through UCAS will receive a guaranteed conditional offer for a related undergraduate programme (selected courses only).
 For full details of standard offers and conditions visit the IFP page.

 To include Mathematics or Further Mathematics.
-At least one humanities/social science subject at A Level is preferred for overseas applicants.
+At least one humanities/social science subject (taught in English) at A Level is preferred for overseas applicants.
 Maths-related subjects such as Statistics, Economics, Accounting, and Finance etc. do not meet the Mathematics requirement for this course.

 Taking a gap year Applications for deferred entry welcomed.